life-itself/web3/notes/market-fundamentalism.md

 * Legitimizing segment especially for regulators ("hey even Goldman Sachs or JP Morgan are involved, this must be a legitimate area / industry")

-## Steel-manning the market fundamentalism position
+## Steel-Manning the Market Fundamentalism Position

 * Unregulated markets allow companies to so what they're supposed to do: maximize returns to shareholders.
   * [Friedman Doctrine](https://en.wikipedia.org/wiki/Friedman_doctrine)  applied to unregulated markets.
 Optimize for shareholder value.